amansingh2116/MutualFundAnalysis/README.md

 - Risk-profiling questionnaire → optimal Equity/Debt/Gold allocation
 - Top fund selection using the 100-point Scoring Model
 - One-click backtest integration for suggested portfolios

+### User Dashboard & Admin Panel
+- **User Dashboard** (`/user/dashboard/`) *(login required)*: Centralized hub for logged-in users to view and jump into their saved data across the application.
+  - View counts and quick links to Portfolios, Saved Strategies, and Watchlist Benchmarks.
+  - Quick links to update Risk Profiling recommendation questions.
+- **Admin Panel**: Simplified user account management for changing passwords, viewing username, and logging out directly from the sidebar.

 ### Financial Calculators
 - **Calculator Hub** (`/calculators/`) — all 12 calculators accessible from a single dashboard